truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/DatasetsSCALE.md

 Define the maximum allowed space for the dataset in either the **Quota for this dataset**.
 Enter **0** to disable quotas.

-Dataset quota [alert]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Alerts/AlertSettingsScreen.md" >}}) are based on the percentage of used storage.
-To set up a quota warning alert enter a percentage value in **Quota warning alert at, %**.
+Dataset quota [alerts]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Alerts/AlertSettingsScreen.md" >}}) are based on the percentage of used storage.
+To set up a quota warning alert, enter a percentage value in **Quota warning alert at, %**.
 When consumed space reaches the defined percentage it sends the alert.
 To change the setting from the parent dataset warning level, clear the **Inherit** checkbox and then change the value.

 To set up the quota critical level alerts, enter the percentage value in **Quota critical alert at, %**.
 Clear the **Inherit** checkbox to change this value to something other than using the parent alert setting.

-If setting quotas or changing the alert percentages for both the parent dataset and all child datasets, use the fields under **This Dataset and Child Datasets**.
+When setting quotas or changing the alert percentages for both the parent dataset and all child datasets, use the fields under **This Dataset and Child Datasets**.

-Ener a value in **Reserved space for this dataset** to set aside additional space for datasets that contain logs which could eventually take up all the available free space.
+Enter a value in **Reserved space for this dataset** to set aside additional space for datasets that contain logs which could eventually take all available free space.
 Enter **0** for unlimited.

 For more information on quotas, see [Managing User or Group Quotas]({{< relref "ManageQuotas.md" >}}).

 ### Changing Dataset Inherited Values

 By default, many of dataset options inherit their values from the parent dataset.
-When the **Inherit** checkbox is selected, whatever setting has this checkbox selected uses the setting of the parent dataset.
-For example, the encryption settings which are explained in detail in the [Storage Encryption]({{< relref "EncryptionScale.md" >}}) article.
+When the **Inherit** checkbox is selected, whatever setting has this checkbox selected uses the settings from the parent dataset.
+For example, the [Storage Encryption]({{< relref "EncryptionScale.md" >}}) settings.

-To change any setting that can inherit the parent setting, clear the checkmark, and then you can enter the desired setting values for the child dataset you are configuring.
+To change any setting that can inherit the parent setting, clear the checkmark and then enter the desired setting values for the child dataset you are configuring.

 ### Setting Datasets Access Controls